SEProjGrp5/MapThat/README.md

 [![GitHub issues](https://img.shields.io/github/issues/SEProjGrp5/MapThat)](https://github.com/SEProjGrp5/MapThat/issues)
 [![DOI](https://zenodo.org/badge/408263207.svg)](https://zenodo.org/badge/latestdoi/408263207)

 Double booking a time-slot is a common mistake that us humans make all the time!
-We also don't take into account that we are not FLASH and that we need some time to travel from point A to point B. While scheduling appointments on google calendar; the travel time between appointments is not taken into consideration.
+We also don't take into account that we are not FLASH and that we need some time to travel from point A to point B. While scheduling appointments on google calendar, while enrolling into two consecutive classes in two different buildings; the travel time between appointments is not taken into consideration.

 We aim to develop a tool which will read the google calendar appointments to determing the location and calculate the average travel time to the appointment from either a predetermined location or the location of the previous appointment and block the time needed on google calendar.